Thank you for your interest in Spoon Full Farm’s Internship Program!

 4. Three references, a minimum of two being work references.
 We will contact your references.

 We will follow up with candidates through a series of interviews.
-Hiring will occur in early January.
+Hiring will occur in late December and early January.

 Find more information about us at spoonfullfarm.com